rbleattler/omp-terminal-component/mocksystem.md

 5. Update the segment renderer to use the mock system
 6. Document the system and provide examples
 7. Add extension points for additional segment types

+## Nerd Font Renderer

+Since we can't solely rely on webfonts (woff2) to render the icons, we need to implement a fallback mechanism to render the icons in the terminal.
+The Nerd Font Renderer will:

+1. Use `https://www.nerdfonts.com/assets/css/combo.css` to load the Nerd Font icons
+1. Identify the use of unicode icons in the segment
+1. Replace the unicode icons with the corresponding Nerd Font icon in the form of a text span
+1. Style the text span to match the Nerd Font icon